A Four-Pillar Framework for Action

 The end of third grade marks the critical time when children shift from learning to read to reading to learn.
 Children unable to make this shift face serious barriers for future learning, because they can’t grasp half of the printed fourth-grade curriculum and beyond, including math and science.
 As a result, these children fall even further behind.

 Get Georgia Reading Campaign partners developed a clearly defined framework to create the conditions for every child in Georgia to become a proficient reader by the end of third grade.
-Find out more about the process used by our partners to create the Campaign’s framework, which consists of four research-based pillars that work together to provide a platform for success.
+Find out more about the process used by our partners to create the Campaign’s framework, which can be applied at the state or community level—working together to provide a platform for success.

 Get Georgia Reading’s Four Campaign Pillars

-- Access: All children and their families have year-round access to, and supportive services for, healthy physical and social-emotional development and success in high-quality early childhood and elementary education.
+- Access: All children and their families have access to, and support for, healthy development, emotional well-being, and educational achievement.

 A Data-Driven Approach to Get Georgia Reading